denis-migdal/SBrython/README.md

 ## SBrython

-SBrython enables to execute Python codes in the Browser, by efficiently converting them into JavaScript, TypeScript, or WASM, while perfectly integrating with existing Python and Web development tools.
+SBrython enables to execute Python codes in the Browser, by efficiently converting them into JavaScript, TypeScript, or WASM.

+SBrython perfectly integrates with existing Python and Web development tools.
+SBrython enables you to easily interact with existing JavaScript/TypeScript codes/libraries, as well as with the browser APIs.

 SBrython also offers several options to tweak the generation of JavaScript/TypeScript/WASM to better match your needs :
+- `compat`: the level of compatibilities you want with the Python standard:
+   - `NONE`: generate clean and fastest JS/TS code, doesn't require a runtime library.
+   - `PERF`: generate unclean and fast JS/TS code, requires a small runtime library.
+   - `FULL`: fully compliant with the Python standard.
+- TODO: output options
 - TODO: AOT/JIT
 - TODO: production/dev mode
-- TODO: output options
-- TODO: compliance levels

 ⚠ SBrython is still in alpha version, lot of features aren't available yet.